TritonDataCenter/uvxbridge/README.md

 v0.1:
 2017.10.13 - Friday --- DONE
-- v4 only
+- underlay is v4 only
-- VLAN support incomplete
+- VLAN unsupported for underlay
 - regular MTU only
 - only a single interface address and default route is accepted
 - 2 copies on both ingress and egress